 Dr. Isabel Morales-Muñoz, the lead author of the study, emphasizes the importance of early intervention and improving sleep patterns to promote positive mental health.
 While persistent lack of sleep may not be the sole cause of psychosis, addressing sleep issues in childhood can have a significant impact on reducing the risk.

-Looking ahead, the research raises interesting questions about the potential future trends related to sleep, mental health, and inflammation.
-As more studies uncover the complex interactions between these factors, it is possible that targeted interventions addressing both sleep and inflammatory responses could be developed to prevent mental health issues in young people.
+Looking ahead, the research raises interesting questions regarding the potential future trends related to sleep, mental health, and inflammation.
+As more studies uncover the complex interactions between these factors, it is possible that targeted interventions addressing both sleep and inflammatory responses might be developed to prevent mental health issues in young people.

 In the broader context of current events and emerging trends, the study highlights the growing recognition of the role of sleep in overall health and well-being.
 As society becomes more aware of the impact of sleep deprivation on mental health, there is a need for policies and initiatives that prioritize sleep health in various settings, including healthcare, education, and workplaces.